 The surgery was successful and Stephanie was able to return to work in March 2016.
 She suffered a prolonged recovery period, significant loss of amenity and inability to perform acts of daily living.

 As a result of the hospital’s negligence, Stephanie suffered PTSD and required psychotherapy sessions.
 Her injuries included bowel injury and psychiatric damage.
 She suffered intra-abdominal sepsis, avoidable laparotomies and a sigmoid colectomy.

 Stephanie contacted Patient Claim Line in March 2016 and they handled the medical negligence claim on her behalf.
-Hannah Ashcroft, a medical negligence solicitor at Patient Claim Line, handled the case and obtained £50,000 compensation for Stephanie from Bradford Teaching Hospitals NHS Foundation Trust.
+Hannah Luscombe, a medical negligence solicitor at Patient Claim Line, handled the case and obtained £50,000 compensation for Stephanie from Bradford Teaching Hospitals NHS Foundation Trust.